Skjoldrun/StandUpMate/README.md

 # Build and Test

-Open the solution in your IDO and build it.
+Open the solution in your IDE and build it.

 # Built with